-Hotspur Lodge was founded in 1876 and currently meets at Fern Avenue Masonic Hall, 75-83 Fern Avenue, Jesmond, Newcastle upon Tyne, NE2 2RA.
+Hotspur Lodge was founded in 1876 and currently meets at Fern Avenue Masonic Centre, 75-83 Fern Avenue, Jesmond, Newcastle upon Tyne, NE2 2RA.

 Members come from all walks of life, with varying interests, professions and activities.